-“Happy Holidays to you and yours – and good luck being a shipper of choice again in 2019!”
+“Happy Holidays to you and yours – and good luck being a shipper of choice again next year!”

 While this may seem like an odd way to greet your fellow shippers this holiday season, it’s just as appropriate as it was a year ago.
 Because, while the capacity crunch continues to show signs of easing, it remains far from over.
 To operate effectively within this tight-capacity environment, you will need to continue to win favor among – and make your loads attractive to – the carriers with the capacity to haul your products.

 The economy is doing well and is projected to continue trending upward in 2019.
 This means that there is plenty of freight to be shipped.
 The problem remains that there aren’t enough trucks – or, rather, truck drivers – to handle the volumes.
 It’s not all doom and gloom, however.
 It’s easier to find a truck now at the end of 2018 than it was at the beginning of the year when the effects of the electronic logs mandate were starting to be felt.
 This improvement – or at least a return to some semblance of balance – is expected to continue into and throughout 2019.

 Also expected to improve in 2019 are the rates.
 According to the latest numbers from FTR Associates, contract truckload rates are expected to remain about 15 percent higher than they were a year ago before dropping to 7-to-10 percent above the prior year in 2019.
 Spot rates – which at one point in 2018 climbed as high as 30 percent in comparison to 2017 – are also coming back down to earth.

 So, looking to the new year, shippers can expect that capacity will be easier to find and at lower rates than in early 2018.